mmbman/Katagiri/1980-04-19-Blue-Cliff-Record-Case-3-Talk-1.md

 “This way will do, or not this way will do” means – do you think modern civilization is good?
 Well, if you think so, *[unintelligible]*.
 If you think modern civilization is not good: okay, you think so.
 You can think ... whatever, because modern civilization is not something particular from your life, because it is something connected with individual life.
 So whatever you say – “Modern civilization is good” – okay, it’s good.
 “Modern civilization is not good” – okay!

-In Buddhism, ‘all’ means something that which it is closely, intimately connected with your individual life.
+In Buddhism, ‘all’ means something ... which is closely, intimately connected with your individual life.
 That is called ‘all beings’.
 ‘All beings’ appear in a different way, in terms of individual perspectives.
 This is ‘all beings’.

 From this point, all beings are limited by individual perspective.
 But all beings [are] originally something transcendental, so you must be free from individual perspective in order to understand the great function of all beings.